rinehimer/jxtl/README.md

 This templating language intentionally lacks features that other templating languages posess in order to enforce the model-view  separation.
 If you have ever worked with PHP* or encountered XSLT being used to create a non-XML document, you probably understand how important this separation is.

+This library contains bindings that can be built for both Perl and Python.
+See the [Language Bindings](../..//wiki/Language-Bindings) page for more information.

 *PHP does not inherently have this problem, but is often used in a manner that violates model-view separation.

 ## Examples